southworks/consul/test/integration/connect/envoy/docs/windows_prposal.md

 ### Change in the way of creating the Workdir Volume

-To avoid the current process in windows of lowering the volume and bringing it back online every time an update is required, it is recommended to change the volume type to a dynamic one.
+To avoid the current process in windows of stopping the container and starting it back again, it is recommended to change the volume type to a dynamic one.

 ## Proof of Concept